maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

   ![][Icon Fonts 2]

-...but before we begin, here are a few references that may interest you, or in the very least are good to have handy:
+What follows are the steps you should take to create your own fonts, but first here are a few references that may interest you, or in the very least are good to have handy:

 - [How to make your own icon webfont][DIY Icon Fonts]
 - [HTML for Icon Font Usage][Icon Font HTML]